 Pho Hanoi originated in the early 20th century, the first appearance in Hanoi.
 There are two popular kinds of Pho: chicken and beef.
-The savory and aromatic soup, soft white noodles, juicy meat along with the cooking skills combine to make the quality of a bowl of Pho.
+The savory and aromatic soup, soft white noodles, juicy meat along with cooking skills combine to make the quality of a bowl of Pho.

 Price Range: VND 30,000 – 60,000/bowl

 Talking about Hanoi, visitors will think of Pho first.
 But another traditional food that also appears long ago, and that is Bun dau mam tom (vermicelli, or thin rice noodles, with fermented shrimp paste).
 In Hanoi, there is even a whole street named Hang Bun Street because it used to be where people made the vermicelli.

 A typical tray of Bun dau mam tom includes vermicelli, a small dish of shrimp paste, cubes of fried tofu, slices of boiled pork, and some Vietnamese herbs.
 Bun dau mam tom is usually eaten at lunch, but recently, you can also find it sold in restaurants in the evening.
-It is served mostly in local markets, small stores along the streets because its strong smell is not suitable for closed rooms.
+It is served mostly in local markets, and small stores along the streets because its strong smell is not suitable for closed rooms.
 However, if you want to make sure the dish you try is fresh and safe, you can come to the restaurants.

 Price Range: VND 30,000 – 60,000/set

 It is another dish with Bun.
-Bun cha is usually served in a bowl of light fish sauce (the fish sauce is mixed with water, some slices of turnip cabbage, carrot and boil like a broth) with grilled pork patties, a dish of vermicelli, and a bunch of Vietnamese herbs.
+Bun cha is usually served in a bowl of light fish sauce (the fish sauce is mixed with water, some slices of turnip cabbage, and carrot and boiled like a broth) with grilled pork patties, a dish of vermicelli, and a bunch of Vietnamese herbs.
 You can also order a crab spring roll to go with it.
 Like Bun dau mam tom, it is best to eat Bun cha at noon because this is when the Bun has just been freshly made, but now you can find it sold at any time of the day.